 LynDee Walker’s award-winning journalistic work has appeared in newspapers and magazines across the nation.

 Her debut novel, Front Page Fatality, was nominated for the Agatha Award for Best First Novel.
-Cover Shot is the fifth in LynDee’s national bestselling Headlines in High Heels Mystery Series.
-The sixth arrives September 2016.
+Lethal Lifestyles is the sixth in LynDee’s national bestselling mystery series featuring crime reporter Nichelle Clarke.

 The first person account, tangents and all